-A blue-and-white color palette is traditonal, but the cobalt island is a bold take on the classic look.
+A blue-and-white color palette is traditional, but the cobalt island is a bold take on the classic look.
 Outfitted with display space for a collection of dishware, the island is both pretty and practical.
 Before priming and painting, install dowel rods on shallow shelves to prevent serving plates from crashing down.

 Combined with white subway tile and barely-there gray cabinetry, this charcoal gray island feels right at home.
-Stainless-steel appliances and accessories, plus the matte finish on the cabinetry, creates a chic and contemporary look.
+Stainless-steel appliances and accessories create a chic and contemporary look.
 To get a super-smooth paint finish on your cabinets, choose a self-leveling paint.

 Learn tips and tricks for choosing the best paint color for your island on the first try.

 In this kitchen, the red island is the obvious star.
 A sleek lacquer finish catches the eye and commands attention.
-Accented by tubular modern hardware and a marble top, the kitchen's bold look is complete.
+Accented by tubular modern hardware and a butcher-block top, the kitchen's bold look is complete.
 Add small details like the side-mounted bottle opener for a space ready to entertain.
 If painting over a metal surface, consider using enamel paint.

 Citrus-inspired hues are bold, sassy, and full of energy.
 If you love blazing orange but can't commit your entire kitchen, try it as an accent.
 Just don't forget to prime!
 A good separate primer is essential when working with bright hues.
-Black countertops add the perfect amount of sophistication in this kitchen, and the mosaic tile backsplash ties it all together.
+Black countertops add sophistication in this kitchen, and the mosaic tile backsplash ties it all together.

-Anchoring the heart of this open kitchen, the island's stone color, although muted, stands out against the white walls and perimeter cabinets.
+Anchoring the heart of this open kitchen, the stone-color island, although muted, stands out against the white walls and perimeter cabinets.
 Industrial elements, such as the stools, light fixtures, and faucet, mingle with the room's traditional design.
 When prepping the island's shiplap exterior for paint, only sand down any major imperfections.
 Small imperfections are what make the look unique.

 Good looks and practicality are equal partners in this gorgeous kitchen.
-A tempered chartreuse island blends the sunny side of yellow with the vibrancy of lime green for a warm, springy look.
-The island was outfitted with a roll-out baking station, fashioned in the island's likeness, to make baking a breeze, and the frame is painted the same zingy chartreuse as the island.
+A tempered chartreuse island blends the sunny side of yellow with the vibrancy of lime green for a bright, springy look.
+The island is outfitted with a roll-out baking station, fashioned in the island's likeness, to make baking a breeze, and the frame is painted the same zingy chartreuse as the island.
 Take a chance with this monochromatic color scheme for a cheerful look of your own.

-White perimeter cabinets and countertops set a clean-lined stage for a playful emerald green island.
-Open shelving on one end of the island offers plenty of space for bright cookbooks and large display items.
+White perimeter cabinets and countertops set a clean stage for a playful emerald green island.
+Remove doors on one end of the island for open shelving that offers plenty of space for bright cookbooks and large display items.
 Sapphire blue wallpaper with pretty florals adds another splash of jewel tones, creating a color scheme that's rich yet casually preppy.
 We recommend painting the cabinets before applying wallpaper to avoid paint drips or splatters.

 Being bold is all about striking the right balance, and bold doesn't have to be bright.
-Here, a saturated yet muted golden yellow island gives this pretty kitchen a peppy focal point.
+Here, a saturated yet muted golden-yellow island gives this pretty kitchen a peppy focal point.
 To prevent yourself from using several layers of paint, first use a separate primer, despite two-in-one paint products that claim to do both.
 The color on the island is the same as the surrounding walls and cabinets, but light wood and contrasting countertops keep it from becoming overbearing.